AliceO2Group/AliceO2/doc/CMakeMigration.md

 The idea is to go in steps.

-1. rewrite all our main CMakeLists.txt to get a working build, but without taking care of more difficult or less critical parts, like a) GPU stuff (critical and difficult) b) testing of Root macros (difficult) c) getting a proper O2Config.cmake produced (aka packaging).
+1. rewrite all our main CMakeLists.txt to get a working build, but without taking care of the more difficult or less critical parts, like a) GPU stuff (critical and difficult) b) testing of Root macros (difficult) c) getting a proper O2Config.cmake produced (aka packaging).
 This first step is like a proof-of-concept, but almost full scale.
-Discuss the implementation at this stage.
+Discuss the implementation choices at this stage.

-2. add Root macro testing
+2 or 3. add Root macro testing

-3. add GPU/HIP/OpenCL stuff
+3 or 2. add GPU/HIP/OpenCL stuff

 4. add creation of O2Config.cmake

 ## Step 1

-In this step the idea is to limit ourselves to change `CMakeLists.txt` and not the source code (unless absolutely necessary).
-The top `CMakeLists.txt` was rewritten from scratch and is composed of different parts :
+In this step the idea is to limit ourselves to change only `CMakeLists.txt` and `*.cmake` files and not the source code (unless absolutely necessary).
+The top [CMakeLists.txt](../CMakeLists.txt) was rewritten from scratch and is composed of different parts :

 - preamble: basic project definition, cmake version requirement, ctest inclusion
 - project wide setup: cxx checks, build options, output paths, rpath settings